jimdigriz/mutthub/README.md

  * signature strip written in sed
  * handle scoring
  * whilst composing an email, viewing attachments added breaks if the filename has spaces
+ * lbdb changes
+  * remove dupes
+  * sending email, have it ignore the 'from' field

 # Preflight